HPSCTerrSys/jube_TSMP2_workflow-engine/README.md

 ```
 jube -v run -r -e --tag juwels --outpath ./outpath jube_tsmp2_wfe.yml
 ```
-It will use default options on `juwels`: build of eclm with environment `default.2025.env` and download of data.
+It will use default options on `juwels`: build of eclm with environment `default.2025.env` and doesn't download data.

 ### Tags